agusinac/OmicFlow/README.md

 ```

 ## Automatic data analysis
-Finally, the automation of data analysis happens via a medata template, that can be filled in by the user and handled by OmicFlow.
+Finally, the automation of data analysis happens via a metadata template, that can be filled in by the user and handled by OmicFlow.
 Here we need the report folder and autoFlow.R script.
 This can be easily called from the command-line or wrapped as a autoFlow.nf (nextflow) script.
-In the docker folder you can find a docker file to build your docker.
+In the docker folder you can find a docker file to build your docker or pull a recent release via ``docker pull agusinac/autoflow:0.0.1``
 ```bash
 Rscript autoFlow.R \
   --metadata "metadata.tsv" \
   --biom "table.biom" \
   --tree "rooted_tree.newick"
 ```

 ## metadata template example

-## License
-[MIT]